trvrb/sismid/immunity/README.md

 ### Pathogen comparison

 * *Exercise: Review main immune interactions for chosen pathogens*
- * *Question: What is the main source of immunity against the pathogen?
-Primarily B cell or primarily T cell?*
+ * *Question: What are the main immune selective pressures on the pathogen?*

 ### Additional resources